mchlr/VehicleRouting/README.md

 ## TODOs

-* Add the output of the best route per generation as a file;
+* Add the output of the best route per generation as a file
-* Check for convergence;
+* Check for convergence

 ### Pheromon-Matrix

 #### General
 The Matrix should be scaled down/cut by one entire column and one row.
 The column, that is going to be cut, is phero[0] since this column contains the pheromone concentration for ways towards the depot.
 However, this is not neccessary since the depot is being visited before the capacity constraint would get violated.

 #### Fix the pheroDeposition()-Method
 This method has to get modified according to the change of the phero-Matrix described above.

-**Code**: Everything related to this issue is marked with "// TODO - ArrayFix:" within the source.
+**Info**: Everything related to this issue is marked with "TODO - ArrayFix" within the source code.

-* Nodes taken from the generated route has to be reduced by -1 in order to achieve correct matrix indices.
-However, this assumes, that the 0 nodes (depot) within a route have to be ignored;
+* Nodes taken from the generated route have to be reduced by -1 in order to achieve correct matrix indices.
+However, this assumes that 0 nodes within a route are being ignored
-* If a route looks like X -> 0 -> Y the pheromons from X -> Y have to get updated.
-Its necessary to write an updated logic to tackle this problem;
+* Consequently, if a route looks like X -> 0 -> Y the pheromons from X -> Y have to get updated.
+Its necessary to write an updated logic to tackle this problem

 ### Visualizer